dlesbre/mlpp/README.md

   Usage: cut [--pre-render|-p] [<clipboard_name>]
     if --pre-render - renders the block here
-      (will be rerendered at time of pasting, unless using paste -v|--verbatim) clipboard is a string identifying the clipboard, default is ""
+      (it will be re-rendered at time of pasting, unless using paste -v|--verbatim) clipboard is a string identifying the clipboard, default is ""

   ex: